 How to spot estate agents’ tricks

 Ah, estate agents.
 We love ’em really, the little scamps.
 But like anyone, their job is to make as much money as possible – and the source of that money is often you.
-Here’s how to avoid becoming an estate agent’s doormat.
+Here’s how to identify estate agent tricks and avoid becoming their doormat.
 Article by Nick Green.

 Estate agents start with a big advantage: they do this job every day, but the average homebuyer only moves home a few times in their whole life.
 In other words, estate agents are used to handling customers with ‘showroom shock’ – people stunned by the enormity of the purchase ahead of them, and all too ready to be led by the nose.